jnewland/mpr-6zhmaut-api/README.md

 # mpr-6zhmaut-api

+> :warning: I no longer use this software, instead using [`remserial`](https://github.com/jnewland/remserial) and the [official Home Assistant integration](https://www.home-assistant.io/integrations/monoprice/) for the same device.

 Monoprice sells this wacky [6 zone amp](https://www.monoprice.com/product?p_id=10761) with a serial interface.
 This tiny project wraps the serial interface with a JSON API.

 [A detailed walk-through is available](https://chrisschuld.com/2019/07/decorating-the-monoprice-6-zone-home-audio-multizone-controller/) illustrating the process to use this API easily on a Raspberry Pi